 Overview and legal framework

-There are small but significant differences when it comes to applying for bail on behalf of a child.
 Useful guidance and decision-making criteria on bail and remands can be found in the Youth Court Bench Book.

-These provisions were amended on 28th June 2022 with the aim of ensuring that custodial remand is always used as a last resort.
+Detention considerations for children are set out in sections 98–102 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO).
+These provisions were amended on 28 June 2022 with the aim of ensuring that custodial remand is always used as a last resort.

 Practical advice: police custody